 Yes, I do believe in ghosts.
-I’m totally not afraid of ghosts and I’ve been known to make fun of my friends when they jump during horror movies.
-I recently saw a viral photo of a ghost inside Museo Parian – 1730 Jesuit House in Cebu and it made the hairs on the back of my neck stand up.
+I’m totally not afraid of ghosts, and I’ve been known to make fun of my friends when they jump during horror movies.
+I recently saw a viral photo of a ghost inside Museo Parian – 1730 Jesuit House in Cebu, and it gave me goosebumps.

 Well, it wasn’t really my encounter.
 It was actually a picture that was taken in the Museo Parian sa Sugbo.
-The picture was of a group of people standing in a room of the museum.
+The photo was of a group of people standing in a room of the museum.
 Something in the corner caught my eye.
-I looked a little closer and I saw someone wearing black, flowy clothing, watching over the room.
+I looked a little closer, and I saw someone wearing black, flowy clothing, watching over the room.

 While I’m still not one to jump on every ghost story out there, I have to admit I believe a little bit more than I did when I first saw that picture.
 In fact, I believe enough that I might just have to go back there soon and check it out for myself.